hpzhang94/hpzhang94.github.io/index.md

 ## News

-- 08.2024: attend NSF Innovation, Culture, and Creativity (ICC) workshop
+- 08.2024: attend NSF Innovation, Culture, and Creativity (ICC) workshop.
 - 06.2024: My Ph.D. dissertation <a href = "https://escholarship.org/uc/item/7zn0b66s" target="_blank">[Building Intelligent and Reliable Summarization Systems]</a> and one survey paper <a href = "https://arxiv.org/abs/2406.11289" target="_blank">[on text summarization]</a> is available online.
 - 06.2024: one research paper <a href = "https://arxiv.org/abs/2406.12169" target="_blank">[on LLM knowledge distillation]</a> is available on arXiv.
 - 05.2024: 🎓 Successfully Completed My Ph.D. at UC Davis.
 Officially Dr. Zhang!